pingforhelp/BCA/docs/computer-sci/computer-fundamentals/sem-1.md

 - MS PowerPoint this tool is for to ‘express’ ideas in the form of Visual info graphics.

-Q2.
+# Q2.
 What is word processing?
 Explain M.S.
 Word and feres of M.S.
 Word?
-Ans: Word processor is a  program used to write reports, documents, articles, and much more on the Computer.
+Ans: A word processor enables us to create a document, store it electronically on a disk, display it on a screen, modify it by entering commands and characters from the keyboard, and print it on a printer.

+Microsoft Word is a powerful word processing application software in the Microsoft Office Suite.
+It allows users to create a variety of professional-looking documents such as letters, brochures, and more.
+Documents can be stored electronically, modified on screen, and printed.

-MS Word is Microsoft’s word processor....
+Features of MS Word include:
+- WYSIWYG (What You See Is What You Get): A document appears on the display screen exactly as it will look when printed.
+- Text formatting: Allows formatting text in various ways including changing font, size, color, and alignment.
+- Paragraph formatting: Allows formatting paragraphs by changing spacing, indentation, and alignment.
+- Tables: Allows creation and formatting of tables.
+- Graphics: Allows insertion and formatting of graphics such as images, charts, and diagrams.
+- Mail Merge: Allows creation of mail merge documents for sending personalized letters or emails to many people.
+- Revision tracking: Allows tracking changes made to a document so users can see who made changes and when.
+- Collaboration: Allows multiple users to work on the same document at the same time.

-3) What are the components of M.S.
+# Q3.
+What are the components of M.S.
 Word?

 4) Explain Ribbon menu in Word.